Welcome to The Christmas with Stencils Project!

 Finally, I went through my stash of Christmas supplies and found a few fake pine pics.
 After removing each twig from the stem, I attached them to the rim using hot glue, layering each tip over the base of the previous piece.

 And to add a little color, I glued red floral stamen bundles between each pine twig.

 Christmas Decor Display

 A metal picture stand worked just fine to hold it on our hearth.

 I love adding my own DIY Christmas Decor, and I hope you’ve been inspired today to create something new to add to your collection!

 Remember to watch for unique and full-of-potential items during your thrifting trips.
 You’ll always be ready for a new project with plenty of good materials on hand!

-You can get more tips on creating awesome projects in the FREE Upcycle Checklist by signing up to receive our newsletter.
+You can get more tips on crating awesome projects in the FREE Upcycle Checklist by signing up to receive our newsletter.